 You must meet professional health requirements in line with GMC standards, as described in Good Medical Practice.

-On your application: within the declarations page, you will declare your understanding that employment will be subject to satisfactory medical clearance, and your awareness of GMC guidelines on fitness to practise
+All you need to do during the recruitment process is to declare your understanding that employment will be subject to satisfactory medical clearance, and your awareness of GMC guidelines on fitness to practise.
+This will be done via within the declarations page of the application form.

 The person specifications have an explicit requirement for all applicants to have gained an Advanced Life Support Certificate from the Resuscitation Council UK (or equivalent) by the post start date, however, those who are submitting a certificate of readiness to enter specialty training who will have to submit this sooner, at the point of submitting their application.